Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic Hopping Modulations: Quasiperiodic Disorders

-Such a quasiperiodic potential in a nearest neighbor tight binding model can cause a localization transition in 2D\cite{prb101-014205}.
-For an SSH model with staggered hopping modulations, such disorder shows no ZES with the low energy spectrum moving away from the $E=0$ axis as the disorder strength is gradually tuned up from zero (see Fig.\ref{fig10}(a)).
-Within the critical disorder strength where localization transition takes place, we see neither fully localized nor fully extended eigenstates but rather partially extended states are witnessed in the system.
-Evolution of typical corner and bulk states with $\lambda$ is shown in Fig.\ref{fig10}(c-h)).
-Chirality can be, however, restored with a staggered quasiperiodic disorder strength.
-In Fig.\ref{fig18}(a,b), we show the inverse participation ratio (IPR) for the lowest energy (in magnitude) eigenstate for both uniform and staggered quasiperiodic potentials.
-IPR for $n$-th eigenstate is defined as
+Such a quasiperiodic potential in a nearest neighbor tight binding model can cause a localization transition in 2D\cite{prb101-014205} by which states get localized beyond a critical $\lambda$.
+For an SSH model with staggered hopping modulations, such disorder immediately breaks the chirality (see Fig.\ref{fig10}(a)) and it shows no ZES with the low energy spectrum moving away from the $E=0$ axis as the disorder strength is gradually tuned up from zero (see Fig.\ref{fig10}(b)).
+Within the critical disorder strength corresponding to the localization transition, we see neither fully localized nor fully extended eigenstates but rather partially extended states are witnessed in the system.
+Evolution of typical corner and bulk states with $\lambda$ are shown in Fig.\ref{fig10}(c-h)).
+The localized topological states first get delocalized due to disorder which then again gets localized beyond a higher critical $\lambda$.
+In order to study the interplay between hopping dimerization and disorder, one can also use a staggered $\lambda$ (by replacing $\lambda$ with $\lambda*(-1)^{i+j}$ in Eq.\ref{aa1}) instead of an uniform one and compute the inverse participation ratio (IPR) and normalized participation ratio (NPR) for the eigenstates to witness its localization behavior.
+An IPR {and NPR for the $n$-th eigenstate are defined, respectively} as

-with $\phi_n^i$ being the $n$-the eigenfunction at the site $i$.
+$\phi_n^i$ being the $n$-the eigenfunction at the site $i$.
 It estimates the degree of localization in an eigenstate designated by subscript $n$.
-Here we probe the $IPR_0$ results for the lowest energy eigenstate and study its localization behavior.
-We find that the corresponding $IPR_0$ increases with the strength of disorder $\lambda$, both for uniform and staggered disorder-strengths.
-However this does not manifest a steady increase in $IPR_0$ with $\lambda$.
-This could not just be blamed to the finite size effect as our results for $80\times80$ and $108\times108$ lattices match very closely.
-In Ref.\cite{s-basu}, an average $<IPR>$ and $<NPR>$ (with $NPR_n$ representing the normalized participation ratio for the $n$-th state) has been calculated in a 1D disordered SSH chain to find out a nontrivial reentrant localization transition for staggered disorder strengths.
-When we perform the same in our 2D system, we find steady behavior of $<IPR>$ and $<NPR>$ with $\lambda$, as shown in Fig.\ref{fig18}(c,d) though no reentrant behavior is observed for the $\Delta/t=0.5$ that is chosen by us.
-We need to scan through many other values of $\Delta$ to search for any possible nontrivial behaviors and also need to explore results for much larger lattices so that finite size effect does not cripple our output/understanding.
+The {overall nature of localization in the system, however, is better understood from the average of these quantities.} In Ref.\cite{s-basu}, an average $<IPR>$ and $<NPR>$ has been calculated in a 1D disordered SSH chain and they find out a nontrivial reentrant localization transition for staggered disorder strengths.
+When we perform the same in our 2D system following Eq. \ref{aa1}, we find steady behavior of $<IPR>$ and $<NPR>$ with $\lambda$, as shown in Fig.\ref{fig18}(a,b) for $\Delta/t=0.5$, with no re-entrance of localization as seen in 1D.